Last Updated on April 24, 2022

 Carcross Desert – Yukon

 The Carcross Desert is known for being the smallest desert in the world, although it does not qualify as a true desert: it is really what remains of an ancient glacial lake, which left sand dunes behind upon drying up.
-It has an area of only 2.6 square kilometers (1 square miles) with dunes that are suitable for sandboarding.

 “Affectionately known as the smallest desert in the world, this area was originally covered by a large glacial lake.
 As the glaciers retreated, causing lower water levels, sandy lake bottom material was left behind.
 Strong prevailing winds from Lake Bennett have constantly worked this sand, making it difficult for vegetation to become established.
 Species of plants that have survived include lodgepole pine and kinnikinnick.”